-It was the first day of the fall semester in 1994.
-I had just finished making the final adjustments to the very first edition of this book, which was due to be published the following January.
-I felt pretty good about myself, like I'd just accomplished something monumental.
-Even my two sons were impressed with me (although not as impressed as the time we went to a professional hockey game and I leaped out of my seat to catch an errant, speeding puck barehanded).
-I walked into the first meeting of my Contemporary Society class eager to start teaching wide-eved, first-year students a thing or two about sociology.
+t was the first day of the fall semester several years ago.
+I had just finished making the final adjustments to an earlier edition of this book, which was due to be published the following January.
+I felt pretty good about myself, as if I'd just accomplished something monumental.
+Let's face it: being able to call yourself an author is pretty cool.
+Even my two young sons were impressed with me (although not as impressed as the time we went to a professional hockey game and I leaped out of my seat to catch an errant, speeding puck barehanded).
+I walked confidently into the first meeting of my Introduction to Sociology class eager to start teaching wide-eyed, first-year students a thing or two about sociology.

-In my introductory comments to the class that day, I mentioned that I had just written this book.
-The panicked look in their eyes-a curious combination of awe and fear-calmed when I told them I wouldn't be requiring them to read it that semester.
+In my opening comments to the class that day, I mentioned that I had just written this book.
+The panicked look in students' eyes-a curious combination of awe and fear-calmed when I told them I wouldn't be requiring them to read it that semester.
 I told them that the process of writing an introductory text helped me immensely in preparing for the course and that I looked forward to passing on to them the knowledge I had accumulated.

-The next day after class, one of the students-a bright, freshly scrubbed 18-year-old-approached me.
-The ensuing conversation would leave a humbling impression even two decades later:
+The next day after class, one of the students-a bright-eyed, freshly scrubbed 18-year-old approached me.
+The ensuing conversation left a humbling impression that lasts to this day:

 Student: Hi.
 Umm.
-Professor Newman . . .
-I called my parents last night to, like, tell them how my first day in college went.
+Professor Newman I called my parents last night to, like, tell them how my first day in college went.
 I think they were, like, more nervous than I was.
 You know how parents can be.
 Me: Yes, I sure do.
 I'm a parent myself, you know.
 Student: Yeah, whatever.
 Anyway, I was telling them about my classes and my professors and stuff.
 I told them about this class and how I thought it would be pretty cool.
 I told them you had written a book.
 I thought that would impress them, you know, make it seem like they were getting their money's worth and everything.
 Me: Well, thanks.
 Student: So, they go, "What's the book about?"
 [He laughs sheepishly.]
 I told them I really didn't know, but I'd find out.
-So, like, that's what I'm doing . . . finding out.
+So, like, that's what I'm doing finding out.
 Me: Well, I'm glad you asked.
-You see, it's an introductory sociology textbook that uses everyday experiences and phenomena as a way of understanding important sociological theories and ideas.
-In it I've attempted to . . .

-Student: [His eyes, glazed over with boredom, suddenly jump back to life.]
+You see, it's an introductory sociology textbook that uses everyday experiences and phenomena as a way of understanding important sociologi- cal theories and ideas.
+In it I've attempted to Student: [His eyes, which had already glazed over with boredom, suddenly jumped back to life.]
 Wait, did you say it was a textbook?
 Me: Why, yes.
 You see, the purpose of the book is to provide the reader with a thorough and useful introduction to the sociological perspective.
-I want to convey . . .

-Student: [Quite embarrassed now] Oh...
-Professor Newman, I'm really sorry.
-I misunderstood you.
+I want to convey Student: [Quite embarrassed now] Oh Professor Newman, I'm really sorry.
+I misunder- stood you.
 I thought you had written a real book.

 Real book.
 Real book.
 Real book.
 Those words rang in my head like some relentless church bell.
-At first, I tried to dismiss the comment as the remark of a naïve kid who didn't know any better.
+At first, I tried to dismiss this comment as the remark of a naïve kid who didn't know any better.
 But the more I thought about it, the more I realized what his comment reflected.
 The perception that textbooks aren't real books is widespread.